Chris95cam/College-Alumni-Salary-Regression/README.md

 # Contents
  - [College Alumni Salary Regression.ipynb](https://github.com/Chris95cam/College-Alumni-Salary-Regression-Project/blob/master/College%20Alumni%20Salary%20Regression.ipynb): Python notebook containg the data processing, data exploration, model building.
 This is the bulk of the project.

+- [ForbesAmericasTopColleges2019Original.csv](https://github.com/Chris95cam/College-Alumni-Salary-Regression-Project/blob/master/ForbesAmericasTopColleges2019Original.csv): Raw data set used for this project, collected using my custom webscraper.
+The data contains information for 650 top ranked United States colleges, according to Forbes Magazine.

+- [locutility.py](https://github.com/Chris95cam/College-Alumni-Salary-Regression-Project/blob/master/locutility.py): A custom function I wrote that returns the latitudes and longitudes of the college locations in the data set.
+The function uses geopy to fetch the information, which is then used for data exploration purposes.

+- [visutility.py](https://github.com/Chris95cam/College-Alumni-Salary-Regression-Project/blob/master/visutility.py): A custom function I wrote that creates a predicted vs. actual graph that is used to visualize the amount of error in the machine learning models.

+- [webscrapper.py](https://github.com/Chris95cam/College-Alumni-Salary-Regression-Project/blob/master/webscrapper.py): Webscraper I built using BeautifulSoup to extract the extract the needed information from forbes.com.